 In multi-cat households, staking out the litter box can be an attempt to claim and defend territory.
 Depending on your cats' dynamics, the cat sleeping in the litter box may be guarding it so he doesn't get denied access by a bully cat, or he may be the one doing the real bullying and keeping other cats away from its litter box.
 Whatever the case, the solution is the same.

-To keep the peace and get your cat out of the litter box, you’ll need to add litter boxes in different locations.
+To keep the peace and get your cat out of the litter box, you'll need to add litter boxes in different locations.
 A good rule of thumb is to have 1.5 litter boxes per cat.
 So, in a house with three cats, you should have 4-5 litter boxes available.
 The key is to make them equally desirable and that means keeping them clean.
-If that sounds like a lot of work, consider an automatic litter box that self-cleans after each use.
-That way, each cat has a clean bed of litter every time they go and you’re not scooping all day long!
+If that sounds like a lot of work, consider an automatic litter box that self-cleans after each use like the Litter-Robot.
+That way, each cat has a clean bed of litter every time they go and you're not scooping all day long!